cambridge-cares/TheWorldAvatar/JPS_BASE_LIB/python_wrapper/README.md

 # Installation

-These instructions will get you a copy of the project up and running on your local machine for the development and testing purposes.
+These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Virtual environment setup